Samiddha99/django-request-filters/README.md

    Here, for the above code sample, all the users (including anonymous users) can visit the *home view*.

+You can use this method, when you want to block the anonymous users for almost all the view functions.

 ##### Using only Decorator (Use case 2):

 You can also controll uses' request using decorator and without using Middleware.

 * `prevent_anonymous_ip`
   Import this decorator by - `from request_filters.decorators.ip_check import prevent_anonymous_ip`